 In 1984, my family brought me to a small town in Western North Carolina because it was supposed to be a great place to raise a family.
 Here, you didn’t have to worry about extreme weather in any season or lock your doors.
 Plus, the nature was lush, magical, and absolutely healing for everyone.
-Frequently hiking Carl Sandburg National Park is still one of my favorite go-to places to find mental freedom when I visit my hometown.
+Carl Sandburg National Park is still one of my favorite go-to places to find mental freedom when I visit my hometown.

 But, lurking on almost every street corner is a church.
 I didn’t think anything of it growing up.
 I thought churches were places we learned morals and where we just got together with so-called “nice” people.
 I wasn’t a big part of the church community.
 It was just a place where “we were supposed to go.”
 I went to church pretty regularly until I reached my teenage years.

 But, here’s the twist.
 My family is quirky and set on the philosophy of focusing on being happy and doing whatever it is ethically to stay on that path.
 So, I was that kid who always tried new and different things just to see if I’d like it.
 Achieving daily happiness was always the key goal.
 It would come in the form of just having my own style that I liked that didn’t follow any trends, liking different music than what most people listened to, doing guy stuff even though I was a girl, you get the drift.
 This often led me on adventures in the forest to try and find those little caterpillar creatures I had seen in the movie, Labyrinth.
 I sometimes even went “dumpster diving” just to explore some sort of hidden treasure land.
 There, I found a $5 bill when I was like 10.
 That was a big deal then!
 I dabbled in a little bit of this and a little bit of that, never being afraid to try and learn new things.
 I was always open to that “something else.”
 I never knocked down an opportunity to explore unless it had actual harmful risks… well most of the time 🙂